All caps: Print media

 Before the development of lower-case letters in the 8th century, texts in the Latin alphabet were written in a single case, which is now considered to be capital letters.
 Text in all caps is not widely used in body copy.
-The major exception to this is the so-called fine print in legal documents.
+The main exception to this is the so-called fine print in legal documents.

 Capital letters have been widely used in printed headlines from the early days of newspapers until the 1950s.
 In the 1990s, more than three-quarters of newspapers in the western world used lower-case letters in headline text.
 Discussion regarding the use of all caps for headlines centers on the greater emphasis offered by all caps versus the greater legibility offered by lower-case letters.
 Colin Wheildon conducted a scientific study with 224 readers who analyzed various headline styles and concluded that "Headlines set in capital letters are significantly less legible than those set in lower case."